 3. Knowles Hand-Hammered Sterling Silver Salt and Pepper Shakers

-This set of tinted Sterling Silver shakers stands out from regular salt & pepper shakers because of their unique rectangular chambers.
-Rustic and solid, these shakers have tomb-like circular tops with outlets on the top.
-You will see the uneven surface on the bodies, hinting towards their hand-hammered make!
+This set of tinted Sterling Silver shakers stands out from regular salt and pepper shakers because of their unique rectangular chambers.
+Rustic and solid, these shakers have tomb-like circular tops with outlets.
+The uneven surface of the bodies hints at their hand-hammered make!

 Key Visible Features: